lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 Do you see the numbers 1 and 2 after the commands?
 The one with the higher number is our new default python version.

 - $ python -V
-  * `Python 3.4.2`
+  * Python 3.4.2

-Next, we can list all python alternatives:
+Next, we can list all python alternative

-- $ update-alternatives --list python # -- equals 2 -
+- $ update-alternatives --list python
-* `/usr/bin/python2.7`
+  * /usr/bin/python2.7
-* `/usr/bin/python3.4`
+  * /usr/bin/python3.4

-From now on, we can switch between python versions by entering a selection number:
+From now on, we can switch between versions by entering a selection number:

-- $ update-alternatives --config python # -- equals 2 -
+- $ update-alternatives --config python

 ***• 6.2.2 Ruby on Rails***